 Overall a simple controller, very light and transportable, and coming in at a great price.
 This controller will make the perfect setup for beginners, or aspiring mobile DJ’s on a budget.

-The Reloop Mixon is my top choice for the best DJ controller for iPad and for DJ's that need iOS connectivity.
-It really is the ultimate iPad compatible controller.
+The Reloop Mixon is my top choice for the best DJ controller for mobile DJs and for DJs who want to use their phone or iPad for DJing.